Normalized Differential Vegetation Index (NDVI)

 SAR (Synthetic Aperture Radar) mission to provide all-weather, day-&-night coverage

 As of Oct.
-2006, Deimos Imaging SL of Boecillo–Valladolid, Spain, a subsidiary of Deimos Space SL, and Surrey Satellite Technology Ltd (SSTL) of Surrey, UK, signed a contract for an Earth imaging satellite, Deimos-1.
+2006, Deimos Imaging SL of Boecillo–Valladolid, Spain, a subsidiary of Deimos Space SL, and Surrey Satellite Technology Ltd (SSTL) of Surrey, UK, signed a contract for an Earth-imaging satellite, Deimos-1.
 The satellite is being built by SSTL to be ready for launch in late 2008 and will form part of the existing and operational DMC (Disaster Monitoring Constellation).
-The satellite will provide imagery for commercial applications, for government use and for rapid-response following disasters.
+The satellite will provide imagery for commercial applications, government use and for rapid-response following disasters.

 The DMC is a unique international collaboration of member nations and, through this contract, Spain joins the existing countries in the consortium (Algeria, China, Nigeria, Turkey and the UK).
-Each member of the consortium owns and operates its own satellite whilst co-operating with the other members of the consortium.
+Each member of the consortium owns and operates its own satellite whilst cooperating with the other members of the consortium.
 The model of cooperation has significant benefits - it allows information generated on board one satellite to be used by other members of the consortium.
 8) 9)

 This contract with SSTL will provide Deimos with an enhanced version of the DMC wide-area imaging system.
 The new system will image 660 km wide swaths of the Earth in three spectral bands at a ground resolution of 22 m, rather than using the standard 32 m DMC imager (of the first generation).
-The contract also covers the provision of the ground system to allow operation of the satellite from Valladolid, Spain and it establishes SSTL as the launch agent for procurement of launch services.
+The contract also covers the provision of the ground system to allow the operation of the satellite from Valladolid, Spain and it establishes SSTL as the launch agent for the procurement of launch services.
 10) 11) 12) 13) 14) 15)

 Note: Deimos-1 is part of the DMC, but Deimos Imaging is the owner and operator of the Deimos-1 satellite, and markets its images and value-added products worldwide.